 Experts call this a value-driven strategy for business excellence.

-Strategy expert, Michael Porter and innovation expert Elizabeth Olmsted Teisberg in their book — Redefining Health Care: Creating Value-Based Competition on Results write about how striving for business excellence can benefit healthcare organisations in terms of profitability and sustainability.
-They call it the ‘value agenda’ which speaks of creating a value-based healthcare delivery system by utilising its various resources to be financially healthy and provide the best care to their patients.
+Strategy expert, Michael Porter and innovation expert Elizabeth Olmsted Teisberg in their book — Redefining Health Care: Creating Value-Based Competition on Results write about how striving for business excellence can benefit healthcare organizations in terms of profitability and sustainability.
+They call it the ‘value agenda’ which speaks of creating a value-based healthcare delivery system by utilizing its various resources to be financially healthy and provide the best care to their patients.

-This strategy in my opinion can be applied in three significant areas-revenue generation, patient outcomes and supply-chain management to explore the potential of on-site pharmacies within hospitals.
+This strategy, in my opinion, can be applied in three significant areas-revenue generation, patient outcomes and supply-chain management to explore the potential of on-site pharmacies within hospitals.

-However, at first, let us learn about the global practices and the evolving role of on-site pharmacies in India.
+However, at first, let us learn about global practices and the evolving role of on-site pharmacies in India.

-On global front
+On the global front